langchain-ai/langchain/docs/extras/guides/debugging.md

 If you're prototyping in Jupyter Notebooks or running Python scripts, it can be helpful to print out the intermediate steps of a Chain run.

-There's a number of ways to enable printing at varying degrees of verbosity.
+There are a number of ways to enable printing at varying degrees of verbosity.

-Let's suppose we have a simple agent and want to visualize the actions it takes and tool outputs it receives.
+Let's suppose we have a simple agent, and want to visualize the actions it takes and tool outputs it receives.
 Without any debugging, here's what we see:

 ```python